Share the life-saving gift of blood

 This process is known as apheresis and it allows more of one particular component to be collected.
 The donation takes longer than a whole-blood donation, but donors can give more frequently.
 Apheresis donations are beneficial to patients who have blood disorders such as sickle cell anemia or who are being treated for leukemia or cancer.
 Learn more about apheresis donations.

+To find out if you are eligible to donate blood or how donated blood screened, contact your local Novant Health facility.
 Some of our facilities host blood drives, or you can donate at community blood drives held throughout the year in your area.